Auvergne horse: Uses

 The Auvergne horse is used for equestrian tourism and pleasure riding in its native region because it has the advantage of being fully adapted to the environment of the highlands.
 It may have a future in both activities as its morphology allows it to be mounted with a light carriage The significant development of equestrian tourism in the region is another plus.
-The horse excels in Combined driving according to its fans.
+The horse works well as a driving horse.
 Very versatile, Auvergne horses are likely to give good service in riding schools through their physiognomy and good character that reassures beginners.
 They are also good in Competitive trail riding competitions.

 The horse can be used as a work horse in Market gardening for the maintenance of vines and hauling logs.
 Mares are bred for their milk at the Ferme Équestre des Roches located in Rochefort-Montagne who market soap and mare's milk of Auvergne.
 From 19 to 23 September 2007 the Regional Natural Park of the Volcanoes of Auvergne organised for its 30th anniversary a traveling caravan of saddled and mounted Auvergne horses carrying local products through its territory.